wahrwolf/ba-thesis/chapters/300-method.md

 ## Data Selection and Preparation
 To compare the performance impact of a domain control mechanism, I build a multi domain corpus with two language pairs of different relatedness.

 ### Domain and Corpus Selection
 I used the three domains FINANCE, LAW and MEDICAL for my experiments.
 These domain share certain semantic qualities like informality and a precise language.
 All three contain domain specific jargon.

-For the FINANCE domain I used version 1 of the website and documentation of the European Central Bank \cite{tiedemann).
+For the FINANCE domain I used version 1 of the website and documentation of the European Central Bank \shortcite{tiedemann:12}.
 This corpus will be refereed as ECB.
-For the LAW domain I used version 7 of a parrellel coprus extracted from the European Parliament web site \cite{philipp koehn}.
+For the LAW domain I used version 7 of a parallel corpus extracted from the European Parliament website \shortcite{tiedemann:12}.
 This corpus will be referred as Europarl.
-For the last domain (MEDICAL) I used version 3 of a corpus made of PDF documents from the European Medicines Agency, which will be refereed as EMEA.
+For the last domain (MEDICAL) I used version 3 of a corpus made of PDF documents from the European Medicines Agency \shortcite{tiedemann:12}, which will be refereed as EMEA.

 In the original paper, the trainings corpus consists of 5 domains from partly proprietary corpora.